 - 7.3 Highway services delivered by the Council acting as Local Highway Authority have been subject to annual budget reductions and have delivered significant savings internally through service efficiencies, streamlined staffing and income generation, as well as robustly challenging existing suppliers.
-In 2013 the Council recognised that in order to take these achievements even further, it needed to have an external partner to work with to consolidate existing service provision both external and in-house to: - deliver synergies across a wide range of service provision; - provide inward investment; - quarantee further savings and value for money services: - serve as a catalyst for change; and - bring wider benefits to the city (such as local job creation). - 7.4 The Council advertised the Peterborough Highway Services Contract in the Official Journal of the European Union in line with the Public Contracts Regulations 2006 for interest from bidders wishing to be considered as the Council's potential Partner for Peterborough Highway Services.
-An envisaged contract period for the partnership was stated as being ten years with the ability to extend it for two further periods of five years each.

-- 7.5 Due to the complex range of services to be delivered by Peterborough Highway Services, the Council chose to use the Competitive Dialogue Procedure under the regulations so the Council could develop with the bidders the service scope, innovative solutions and growth potential in terms of improved service delivery and pricing.
+In 2013 the Council recognised that in order to take these achievements even further, it needed to have an external partner to work with to consolidate existing service provision both external and in-house to: - deliver synergies across a wide range of service provision; - provide inward investment; - guarantee further savings and value for money services; - serve as a catalyst for change; and - bring wider benefits to the city (such as local job creation). - 7.4 The Council advertised the Peterborough Highway Services Contract in the Official Journal of the European Union in line with the Public Contracts Regulations 2006 for interest from bidders wishing to be considered as the Council's potential Partner for Peterborough Highway Services.
+An envisaged contract period for the partnership was stated as being ten years with the ability to extend it for two further periods of five years each. - 7.5 Due to the complex range of services to be delivered by Peterborough Highway Services, the Council chose to use the Competitive Dialogue Procedure under the regulations so the Council could develop with the bidders the service scope, innovative solutions and growth potential in terms of improved service delivery and pricing.
 Strong emphasis was placed on the Council's desire to work in a collaborative and partnering style and that it wished to see bids that combined all the necessary qualities that the Council was seeking to achieve from the procurement process.
-The Competitive Dialogue procedure consisted of four stages, as follows:

-- Stage 1: Prequalification
+The Competitive Dialogue procedure consisted of four stages, as follows: - Stage 1: Prequalification

 - Stage 2: Outline Proposals

 - Stage 3: Detailed Proposals

 - Stage 4: Final Tender

-- 7.6 Following a rigorous year-long competitive dialogue process and thorough evaluation of tender documents, Skanska were identified as the Council's preferred supplier, culminating in 2013 with the establishment of Peterborough Highway Services (an informal collaborative "partnership" between PCC and Skanska to deliver highway related services across the unitary authority area) and award of the Highway Services Agreement.
+- 7.6 Following a rigorous year-long competitive dialogue process and thorough evaluation of tender documents, the Council awarded a contract to Atkins Limited dated 18 September 2013.
+By an agreement also dated 18 September 2013, the contract was novated to Skanska as the Council's preferred supplier, culminating in 2013 with the establishment and award of Peterborough Highway Services Contract 2013-2023.
 This process was ratified by a Cabinet Member's Decision Notice (AUG13/CMDN/068).

 - 7.7 The CMDN established the principle of evolution of the partnership and identified the potential for additional services to come within the scope of the Contract at a later date.
-Clause Z13.2 of the Highway Services Agreement (the term of which is 2013-2023) provides the legal basis for extending the scope of works delivered by Skanska.
+Clause Z13.2 of the Peterborough Highway Services Contract 2013-2023 provides the legal basis for extending the scope of works delivered by Skanska.

-Project delivery:
+Project delivery